7 interesting facts if you're expecting a baby girl

 Baby girls are better at fine motor movements performed with the fingers so your baby girl will probably be able to hold and control a piece of chalk or a crayon with more dexterity than a boy her age.
 They are better at playing with toys that require a degree of manipulation, such as twisting movements, and more proficient at using a spoon when it comes to self-feeding, and holding a pencil for writing later on.

 The fact she’s watching you that bit more closely and better able to register your voice means your baby girl is likely to understand what you are saying to her earlier than a baby boy would, and she’s more likely to try to communicate back with hand gestures such as waving and pointing, sooner too.
 She’ll talk sooner too: at around 12 months as opposed to around 14 months for a baby boy.
 By 16 months or so, your baby girl will know and be able to say up to 100 words, while a boy the same age will typically average around 30.
 She’ll string words together to form sentences earlier, and once she reaches preschool age she will use longer and more complex sentences than a boy.

-The information in this feature is intended for educational purposes only.
-If you have any concerns about your health, the health of your child or the health of someone you know, please consult with a doctor or other healthcare professional.
+If you have any concerns about the health of your child, please consult with a doctor or other healthcare professional.